core-wg/yang-cbor/draft-ietf-core-sid-latest.md

     }
     description
       "A schema-node path string for use in the
-       SID registry.
+       YANG SID registry.
 This string format follows the rules for an instance-identifier, as defined in RFC 7951, except that no predicates are allowed.